Updated on 2024-11-11 GMT+08:00

 You can add resource tags to classify resources.

 You can create predefined tags on the TMS console.
 The predefined tags are available to all resources that support tags.
-You can use predefined tags to improve the tag creation and resource migration efficiency.
+You can use these tags to improve the tag creation and resource migration efficiency.

 CCE will automatically create the "CCE-Dynamic-Provisioning-Node=Node ID" tag.